jlevy/pip-build-standalone/README.md

 This should work for any platform.
 You just need to build on the same platform you want to run on.

+Warning: Experimental!
+This is a new tool.
+I've used it on macOS and it's very lightly tested on Ubuntu and Windows, but obviously there are many possibilities for subtle incompatibilities within a given platform.

 ## Alternatives

 [PyInstaller](https://github.com/pyinstaller/pyinstaller) is the classic solution for